One Door Closes: Casting

 In March 2015, Marvel revealed that main cast members Clark Gregg, Ming-Na Wen, Chloe Bennet, Iain De Caestecker, Elizabeth Henstridge, Nick Blood, and Adrianne Palicki would star as Phil Coulson, Melinda May, Skye, Leo Fitz, Jemma Simmons, Lance Hunter, and Bobbi Morse, respectively.
-It was also revealed that the guest cast for the episode would include Henry Simmons as Alphonso "Mack" MacKenzie, Lucy Lawless as Isabelle Hartley, Edward James Olmos as Robert Gonzales, Jamie Harris as Gordon, Christine Adams as Agent Weaver, Kirk Acevedo as Agent Calderon, Cornelius Smith Jr. as Case, Sai Rao as Susanna, Mackenzie Astin as Tim Maguire and Rick Otto as lead Hydra agent.
+It was also revealed that the guest cast for the episode would include Henry Simmons as Alphonso "Mack" Mackenzie, Lucy Lawless as Isabelle Hartley, Edward James Olmos as Robert Gonzales, Jamie Harris as Gordon, Christine Adams as Agent Anne Weaver, Kirk Acevedo as Agent Tomas Calderon, Cornelius Smith Jr. as Case, Sai Rao as Susanna, Mackenzie Astin as Tim Maguire and Rick Otto as lead Hydra agent.
 Smith and Rao did not receive guest star credit in the episode.
 Simmons, Lawless, Olmos, Harris, Adams, and Acevedo reprise their roles from earlier in the series.
 Main cast member Brett Dalton, who portrays Grant Ward in the series, does not appear in the episode.